 SSE plc’s retail arm was bought by OVO in 2020 (yes, that’s us!).
 Founded in 2009 in Bristol, OVO was set up to make energy cheaper, greener and simpler.
-OVO also supplies customers in France, Spain and Australia, and owns intelligent energy platform Kaluza, and home heating service CORGI HomeHeat.
+OVO also supplies customers in Australia, and owns intelligent energy platform Kaluza, and home heating service CORGI HomeHeat.

 Npower has around 6.5 million customers9.
 Set up in 2002, its roots go back to supplier Innogy, which had been part of early privatised energy business National Power.